15 Ways You Can Be a Good Neighbor

 Offer to Get Their Mail While They’re Out of Town

 Some people like to stop their mail delivery when they go out of town, but some burglars who case a neighborhood for a while will notice a postal worker not delivering mail there, and some will even steal mail.
 If you want to be a good neighbor, offer to bring in their mail.
 With your neighbor’s permission, grab packages left on the porch and mail overflowing from the mailbox and bring them inside for when your neighbor returns home.

 Shovel Their Driveway

 If you live in a snowy climate, one of the most neighborly things to do is to shovel or plow their driveway for them, particularly if you have a snow blower.
 In Minnesota, there’s a famous story about neighbors who shoveled former Vikings quarterback Case Keenum’s driveway last year.
-Take a look at one of these 14 awesome tools for dealing with snow.
+With the right snow removal tools, you’ll have yours and your neighbor’s cleared in no time.

 Try a Block Party

 Block parties don’t have to be big events.
 Many neighborhoods hold Night to Unite (also known as National Night Out) block parties each year.
 A simple barbecue party will do the trick.
 It’s a great way to get to know people.
-Try these 12 tricks to throw the ultimate backyard barbecue.

 Trim Tree Branches and Bushes

 Overgrown tree branches are a common point of contention among neighbors.
-Your neighbor doesn’t want to see overgrown bushes or gangly trees, so do yourself and your neighbor a favor by keeping things trimmed neatly.
-Check out these tree pruning techniques to do the job right.
+Your neighbor doesn’t want to see overgrown bushes or gangly trees, so do yourself and your neighbor a favor by keeping branches trimmed neatly — pay special attention to anything that hangs over their yard and could impact their property.

 Help Rake Leaves